epage/cargo-script-mvs/0000-cargo-script.md

 - Requires manifest design work that is likely specialized to just this feature

-**Configuration 4: User-created empty lockfile**
+**Configuration 4: Exitence Check**

-The user could drop an empty lockfile in the agreed-to location and `cargo-eval` could detect that and use it.
+`cargo-eval` can check if the lockfile exists in the agreed-to location and use it / update it.
+To initially opt-in, a user could place an empty lockfile in that location.

 ## `edition`